PlenumUW/plenum-contenta/README.md

 composer install
 ```
 3. Within MySQL create a new database--name it 'contenta' and choose the 'utf8mb4_unicode_ci' collation.
-4. Create a file titled '.env' and input the following and replace {{variables}} with relevant information.
+4. Create a file titled '.env' at the root directory of the project and input the following and replace {{variables}} with relevant information.
 If you're using MAMP, this info can be found at the 'WebStart' page.
 ```
 # Example .env file.
 SITE_MAIL=admin@localhost